nribeka/facebook-stuff/README.md

 * _skipInteractive_ (true | false)

   Flag to skip the interactive mode and use values from the properties file.

+* _startFrom_ (dd/mm/yyyy, e.g. 01/01/2018)

+  Earliest date of the first post to pull from facebook.
+For example, if you set this date to 01/01/2017, the application will pull posts from that date going back all the way to your first post.

 * _app.clientId_